Riccarton House: History

 The first stage of the house was built by James Johnston, the first commercial builder in Christchurch.
 Johnston built everything that was needed by the Riccarton farm between 1853 and 1870.
 The site for the house had been chosen by John Deans and cleared before his death, but no building work was undertaken during his lifetime.
 The two-storey house was modest.
 Trenches of 30 cm depth for a concrete foundation were dug out.
 The gravel for the concrete was extracted from further downstream from the Avon River.
 Lime was burnt on site from shells collected on Sumner beach.
 Framing was made from mataī (black pine), weatherboards and floor boards were cut from kahikatea (white pine), and roof shingles were split from kahikatea.
 Many of the doors and windows were bought from surplus that John Watts-Russell had brought with him for his own house.
-The remaining windows and doors were made from totara.
+The remaining windows and doors were made from tōtara.
 All the timber came from the adjacent bush.
 The outside walls were insulated by bricks made on site.
 Sand for the mortar is believed to have come from the Waimakariri River.
 Four rooms of the original house are still in existence: Jane Deans' bedroom upstairs and the adjacent night nursery, plus the morning room and back parlour downstairs.

 In 1867, Jane Deans had a lean-to pantry added to the house.
 A substantial addition was made in 1874 so that she could host guest for her son's twenty-first birthday; his coming of age.
 The addition was made to the south-east.
 It included a dining room and a bathroom downstairs, plus an additional bedroom and bathroom upstairs.
 She had a dormer window fitted in her bedroom at the same time.
 The architect for the work was William Marley, who engaged George Rankin as the builder.